YasminSalehi/emotion-aware-chatbot/README.md

 #### 3. Emotion Detection

 An auxiliary model, a DistilBert model, is used for emotion detection.
-This model is pretrained and the weights are loaded into the model using the `load_state_dict` function.
+The DistilBert model was fine-tuned on the DailyDialog dataset, exhibiting impressive performance with an accuracy of 0.928 on the validation set, and a slightly lower yet still robust accuracy of 0.854 on the test set, demonstrating its effectiveness in detecting emotions from dialogues.
+The weights are loaded into the model using the `load_state_dict` function.
 This model is used in the chat loop to interpret the emotional content of the conversation.

 ```python
 emotion_model = DistilBertForSequenceClassification.from_pretrained('distilbert-base-uncased', num_labels=7)